-Filed by the Registrant $/\mathrm{X}/$ Filed by a Party other than the Registrant $/$ $/$ Check the appropriate box: /X/ Preliminary Proxy Statement // Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) // Definitive Proxy Statement // Definitive Additional Materials // Soliciting Material Pursuant to Section240.14a-11(c) or Section240.14a-12 LABOR READY, INC. (Name of Registrant as Specified In Its Charter) LABOR READY, INC. (Name of Person(s) Filing Proxy Statement) yment of Filing Fee (Check the appropriate box): / No fee required. / Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: / Fee paid previously with preliminary materials. / Check box if any part of the fee is offset as provided by Exchange Act Rui 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: (LOGO)
+- ----- (Name of Person(s) Filing Proxy Statement)

+Payment of Filing Fee (Check the appropriate box):

+/X/ No fee required.

+/ / Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: [LOGO]

-Tacoma, Washington March , 1998
+Tacoma, Washington March 31, 1998